reshamas/fastai_deeplearn_part1/lessons/lesson_3_x.md

 Language agnostic: Feather files are the same whether written by Python or R code.
 Other languages can read and write Feather files, too.
 High read and write performance.
 When possible, Feather operations should be bound by local disk performance.

+## Next Week
+- we'll go through steps in the lesson3-ross.ipynb notebook
+- learn to split columns in 2 types:  categorical and continuous
+   - Example:  Store ID 1 and 2 are not numerically related to each other, they are categories.
+Day of Week also categorical.
+Will do 1-hot encoding
+   - distance of competitor is continuous
+- try to enter as many kaggle competitions as possible